KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Background

 \subsection{Wikidata RDF Encoding}

-Wikidata defines an RDF encoding (serialization format) for its data model which is also adopted by Wikibase. \footnote{\url{https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format}} The format varies slightly depending on whether it is used in a data dump or observed from Wikidata's query service.
+Wikidata defines an RDF encoding for its data model which is also adopted by Wikibase~\cite{Wikibase-RDF-Dump-Format,Westerinen-A-2024}.
+The format varies slightly depending on whether it is used in a data dump or observed from Wikidata's query service.
 The version we describe here is that of the query service.

 In Wikidata's RDF encoding, each statement is represented at two levels.
 The first level, called \emph{truthy}, keeps a shallow representation of the statement as a single RDF triple.
-For example, the truthy encoding of statement~(i) of Figure~\ref{fig:marie-curie}, namely, ``Marie Curie (Q7286) received the award (P166) Nobel Prize in Physics (Q38104)'', consists of the single triple:
+For example, the truthy encoding of statement~\eqref{eq:stmt1} of Figure~\ref{fig:benzene}, namely, ``benzene (Q2270) has an LD50 (P2240) of 4{,}700$ \pm$1 mg/kg'', consists of the single triple:

-The namespace \code/wd:/ indicates an entity identifier and \code/wdt:/ indicates a truthy application of a property.
-Because the value here is an item (Q38104), it is fully characterized at the truthy level.
-This is not always the case though.
-When the value is a structured data-value, like a quantity or time value, a single literal is used to represent it at the truthy level.
+The namespace \code/wd:/ indicates an entity and \code/wdt:/ indicates a truthy application of a property.
+Some statements are fully characterized at the truthy level.
+But, as illustrated by~\eqref{eq:benzene-truthy}, this is not always the case.
+Note that the unit, lower-, and upper-bounds associated with the value 4700 are not represented in~\eqref{eq:benzene-truthy}.
+In general, when the statement's value is a structured data-value, like a quantity or time value, a single literal is used to represent it at the truthy level.
 This is the so called \emph{simple value} of the statement.
-For time values, the simple value is just the timestamp, and for quantity values it is just the numerical amount.
+For quantity values, the simple value is is just the numerical amount.

 The second level of the encoding keeps the full representation of the statement.
 It uses reification to capture the \emph{deep value} of the statement plus its qualifiers, references, and rank.
-Figure~\ref{fig:rdf-graph} depicts the full representation of statement~(i) of Figure~\ref{fig:marie-curie} considering only one qualifier and one reference record.
+Figure~\ref{fig:benzene-deep} depicts the full representation of statement~\eqref{eq:stmt1} of Figure~\ref{fig:benzene} considering only one qualifier and one reference record.

-In Figure~\ref{fig:rdf-graph}, the shaded nodes are the reified ones---the single underscore~(\code/_/) indicates that their ids are opaque (hence not shown in the figure).
+In Figure~\ref{fig:benzene-deep}, the shaded nodes are the reified ones.
+The single underscore~(\code/_/) indicates that their ids are opaque (hence not shown in the figure).
 Node \code/wds:_/ represents the statement.
-Predicates \code/p:P166/ and \code/ps:P166/ are used to connect the subject ``Marie Curie'' (Q7286) to the statement and the statement to its simple value ``Nobel Prize in Physics'' (Q38104).
-The rank is attached via \code/wikibase:rank/, and the \code/rdf:type/ of \code/wikibase:BestRank/ indicates that this is the best ranked statement among those with same subject and property.
+Predicates \code/p:P2240/ and \code/ps:P2240/ are used to connect the subject ``benzene'' (\code/wd:Q2270/) to the statement and the statement to its simple value, i.e., the number 4700 in decimal notation.